decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 ## Seeing the wearable in world

-Linked Wearables can be seen in world to review how the model will work once published.
+Linked Wearables can be seen in world to review how the model will work once published and approved.

 To be able to see a wearable in world, follow these steps: